 Once the pride of Cincinnati's RKO Albee Theatre, the magnificent sound of the Mighty Wurlitzer Organ once again entertains audiences in Cincinnati!

-Through the generosity of a donor who wishes to remain anonymous, and coordinated through the efforts of the nonprofit organization Friends of Music Hall, this remarkable instrument now has a permanent home in the ballroom of historic Music Hall.
+Through the generosity of a donor who wishes to remain anonymous, coordinated through the efforts of the nonprofit organization Friends of Music Hall, led at the time by Norma Petersen, this remarkable instrument now has a permanent home in the ballroom of historic Music Hall.

 The History of this Wurlitzer Organ